Hulk Hogan

 Childhood and Youth

 Hulk Hogan was born on August 11, 1953, as Terry Gene Bollea.
-His father, Pietro Bollea, was a builder from an Italian background.
-His mother, Ruth W. Bollea, had Scottish, French, and Panamanian roots, and was a homemaker who taught dance in her spare time.
+His father, Pietro Bollea, was a construction worker with Italian roots.
+His mother, Ruth W. Bollea, brought Scottish, French, and Panamanian heritage to the family and taught dance when she wasn't busy at home.

 Hulk Hogan as a child